ashkan18/kbacon/READEME.md

 - Use d3 for showing a graph: Right now I'm only using images to show the relation between artists and movies, it would be cool if I use d3 to show visually better relations.

-- Add fav.ico: Missing it now
+- Add favicon: Missing it now

 Run the app locally